RYunisov/atomic-notes/README.md

 ## :sparkles: POV:

-- Starting the repo I following couple ideas:
+Here are a couple of ideas for starting the repository:

-    - Make habbit to collect every day a new IT knowledges;
+- Make a habit of acquiring new IT knowledge every day;
 - The place where I can refresh lost things;
-    - One pocket for workday notes;
+- The one pocket for workday notes;

-## Would you like to improve?
+## Would you like to improve a project?

-Feel you free, repo is open to new vision...
+Feel free, repo is open to new vision...